alimarandi2/DS-SCN/README.md

 or directly adjacent to an element of the subset.
 A CDS is a DS, where all elements of the subset are connected.
 We propose fully distributed algorithms for constructing DS as well as CDS over the network topology.

+#### Usage

+For the clustering to work, the Clusterconsumer and Clusterproducer apps need to be installed on every node in any given network.

 #### Repository